In this article

 - Real-life conversations reveal hidden challenges.

-- Pronunciation is crucial for effective communication.
+- The 14 Sounds is crucial for effective communication.

 - Immersion is the most effective method for learning French.